 Theft does happen but it isn’t inevitable.
 Most bikes that are stolen are either locked with cheap and nasty locks or else not locked at all.
 With a reasonable lock and a sensible attitude, you’re almost certain to keep your bike safe and secure.

 Impress this on your children, especially teenagers whose bikes are prime targets for thieves.
 Give your teen a lock and make sure – if the bike will be unattended at any point – that he or she doesn’t leave home without it.
 A small, trendy lock like the Knog Bouncer D Lock might encourage them to do this as they can be easily carried through a belt loop or similar and are relatively light.

-The only failsafe solution to bike theft is to never let it out of your - or your companions' - sight.
-If this is unlikely to be possible, and you are visiting a high-risk area such as an inner city, use a bike of little or no value that will not be appealing to a thief - and you won't be heartbroken if it IS taken.
-Save that carbon fibre Colnago Ultegra to impress people on the next club ride, not to pop out to the local shops on!
+The only failsafe solution to bike theft is to never let it out of your – or your companions’ – sight.
+If this is unlikely to be possible, and you are visiting a high-risk area such as an inner city, use a bike of little or no value that will not be appealing to a thief – and you won’t be heartbroken if it is taken.
+Save your expensive bike to impress people on the next club ride, not to pop out to the local shops on!